 Since then, my journey with severe asthma has been a long one.
 Growing up in the late 1970s and through the early 1990s, I frequently had to go to the doctor’s office and the ER with my mother.
 At the time, many doctors and asthma specialists were still getting a grasp on understanding what asthma was.

-In the decades since, I have seen many advancements in asthma.
+In the decades since, we have seen many advancements in asthma.
 There’s greater awareness now because the number of people with asthma is at epidemic levels, especially in impoverished areas.

 Growing up with asthma gave me a better understanding on what to look for, how to manage the condition, and what I needed to do to avoid the triggers that can lead to an asthma flare.
 I was able to use my experience to monitor Elijah’s asthma, and get him the proper care he needed.

 When Elijah was sick with a cold or had seasonal allergy symptoms, it would worsen his asthma.
 Most of the time I knew immediately what treatment he needed so that he wouldn’t have to go to the ER.